Simple acts of kindness can change lives. One of my goals as a parent is to teach my kids to be kind and to go out into the world and spread kindness.

-This year we are so excited to team up with Megan at Coffee Cups & Crayons again to share this special challenge with you.
+This year we are once again teaming up with the awesome Megan from Coffee Cups & Crayons to kick off 27 days of kindness!

-Our 100 Acts of Kindness Challenge is inspired by Dr. Martin Luther King Jr. and that is why we are starting it on the day when we honor him.
+Our fifth annual 100 Acts of Kindness Challenge is inspired by Dr. Martin Luther King Jr. and that is why we are starting it on the day when we honor him (January 18th).
 Dr. King encouraged people to show kindness and love.
 He asked...

 "Life's most persistent and urgent question is, 'What are you doing for others?'

 During our challenge this month we are going to help teach our kids to look outward and be kind and DO MORE for others in simple ways.

 WHAT IS THE 100 ACTS OF KINDNESS CHALLENGE?